FortunesFavor/Kismet/CharacterCreation.rst

 Wounded
   You have sustained a serious wound and will not recover AP until healed

-Unconcious
+Unconscious
-  You have lost consciousness and will need to be dragged to safty
+  You have lost consciousness and will need to be dragged to safety

 The amount of damage required to move from one Health Status to the next is determined by the BODY Attribute

 ARMOR
 -----

 Armor is an optional component that is purchased with Gear Points.

 Armor offers extra protection by extending how much damage you can take before moving to the next Health Status

 ACTION POINTS (AP)
 ------------------